Skip to main content

 Notch depth ≤ 1/3 of rafter depth

 A common framing rule is to keep the birdsmouth notch shallower than one-third of the rafter depth to avoid weakening the rafter.
-Always follow local code and engineering requirements.
+Always follow local code and structural engineering requirements.

-Example
+Worked Example

-θ = arctan(6/12) ≈ 26.6°
+Pitch angle θ = arctan(6/12) ≈ 26.57°

 Frequently Asked Questions